powa-team/powa/docs/quickstart.rst

   <https://powa.readthedocs.io/en/rel_1_stable/>`_

 The following describes the installation of the two modules of PoWA:
-  * powa-archivist with the PGDG packages (Red Hat/CentOS 6/7, Debian) or from the sources
+  * powa-archivist with the PGDG packages (Red Hat/Rocky Linux, Debian/Ubuntu) or from the sources
-  * powa-web from the PGDG packages (Red Hat/CentOS 7) or with python pip
+  * powa-web from the PGDG packages (Red Hat/CentOS/Rocky Linux, Debian/Ubuntu) or with python pip

 .. note::